jaleezyy/covid-19-signal/README.md

                         Path to directory containing reads.
 Will be used to generate sample table and configuration file --cores CORES         Number of cores.
 Default = 1 --config-only         Generate sample table and configuration file (i.e., config.yaml) and exit. '--directory' required --remove-freebayes    Configuration file generator parameter.
-Set flag to NOT RUN freebayes variant calling (improves overall speed).
+Set flag to DISABLE freebayes variant calling (improves overall speed)
   --add-breseq          Configuration file generator parameter.
-Set flag to RUN optional breseq step (will take more time for analysis to complete).
+Set flag to ENABLE optional breseq step (will take more time for analysis to complete)
   -neg NEG_PREFIX, --neg-prefix NEG_PREFIX
                         Configuration file generator parameter.
 Comma-separated list of negative sontrol sample name(s) or prefix(es).
 For example, 'Blank' will cover Blank1, Blank2, etc. Recommend if running ncov-tools.
-Blank, if not provided.
-  --dependencies        Download data dependencies (under a created 'data' directory) required for SIGNAL analysis and exit.
+Will be left empty, if not provided --dependencies        Download data dependencies (under a created 'data' directory) required for SIGNAL analysis and exit.
 Note: Will override other flags! (~10 GB storage required)
 ```

 ## Summary:

 `signal.py` simplies the execution of all functions of SIGNAL.
 At its simplest, SIGNAL can be run with one line, provided only the directory of sequencing reads.

-**NOTE: Currently, SIGNAL sets up the configuration file and filesystem for MANUAL execution of ncov-tools**

 ```
 # Download dependances (only needs to be run once; ~10GB of storage required)